Arts Undergraduate Research Internship Award

 • Be full-time faculty members;

 • Be able/willing to contribute $2,500 (from a grant) towards the research internship award.
-The research award should be processed using Banner Student Aid (BSA).
+The research award must be processed using Banner Student Aid (BSA).

-• Please note only one application per faculty supervisor may be submitted
+• Only one application per faculty supervisor may be submitted.

 Students: